 Beware of sugars!
 What are the most common problems in children?

-Baby bottle and pacifier, how much do they influence tooth formation and growth?
+Bottle and pacifier, how much do they influence the formation and growth of teeth?

-Prevention.
-What are your tips to protect children's mouth?
+What are your tips for protecting children's mouths?

 "Prevention, trust the doctor and follow his advice".